nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

             chip-tool pressuremeasurement read measured-value <Device ID> 3

    #.
-After invoking the chosen command, search the the CHIP Tool for Linux or macOS console logs and look for the measurement value:
+After invoking the chosen command, search the CHIP Tool for Linux or macOS console logs and look for the measurement value:

       * Example of the temperature measurement value log: